dwcoding101/Angular-Notes/Directives/Directive.md

       @HostBinding('style.backgroundColor') backgroundColor: string = 'transparent';
      }
  ```
   this decorator allows you to bind directly any of the hosts properties.
+Include custom proteries that you may have created in angular.